Skip to main content

 • Regular maintenance visits to prevent relapse

 Each plan is designed to restore healthy gums, strengthen support around the teeth, and preserve your natural smile.
-With his conservative philosophy and cutting-edge technology, Dr. Cappetta provides care that feels as good as it looks.
+Dr. Cappetta’s conservative philosophy and advanced tools deliver care that addresses the root cause, not just the symptoms.

 Taking the Next Step Toward a Healthier Smile